 In the 1960's St Mary and St Giles was created by combining two congregations of distinctly different traditions.
-Both were Anglo-Catholic in their beliefs, but St Giles was 'nearer to the centre', and St Mary the Virgin (now a Greek Orthodox Church) was more elaborate in its catholic practices.
+Both were Anglo-Catholic in their beliefs, but St Giles was 'nearer to the centre', and St Mary the Virgin (the building now belongs to the Greek Orthodox Church) was more elaborate in its catholic practices.
 Some tensions arising from this combination still exist within the town congregation.